Bayesian inference for partial orders from random linear extensions: power relations from 12th Century Royal Acta: Models and Inference

-We would like to control the prior depth distribution as it is of interest in many applications.
-For example, if inference for depth is important then a prior which is non-informative with respect to depth will be useful.
-The uniform prior on partial orders is strongly informative with respect to depth, as it concentrates on partial orders of depth three as $m\to \infty$ \citep{kleitman1975asymptotic}.
-This effect is illustrated in \app~\ref{app:prior-simulation}.
+We derive prior models for posets from $k$-dimensional random orders \citep{winkler1985random}.
+We modify this setup as we would like to have some control over the prior depth distribution.
+The depth of the social hierarchy of bishops is meaningful to historians so a prior which is non-informative with respect to depth will be useful.
+The uniform prior on posets certainly wouldn't be appropriate as it is strongly informative of depth: it concentrates on posets of depth three as $m\to \infty$ \citep{kleitman1975asymptotic}.
+The effect is illustrated in \app~\ref{app:prior-simulation}.